 Dental technicians manufacture dental prosthetics including bridges, crowns, and dentures.
 They construct these devices based on impressions dentists and dental hygienists take of patients teeth.
 Dental technicians also follow dentists' written and oral instructions.
 They have no direct contact with patients themselves.

 Areas of specialization include orthodontic appliances, crowns and bridges, complete dentures, partial dentures, or ceramics.
-Dental technicians are also called dental laboratory technicians.
+In the Dental career industry, Dental technicians are also called dental laboratory technicians.

 - Dental technicians earned a median annual salary of $37,680 (2016).